ART: Step-by-Step Guide

 6. Follow the clinic instructions for labeling and transporting the specimen.
 It is critical to follow these instructions carefully.
 Keep the jar closed tightly to prevent leakage.
 Let the lab know if any of the specimen was lost or spilled and whether you have been taking any medications, including herbal remedies.

+Masturbation is the most frequent method used to produce a sperm sample.
+The sample can be produced on the day of oocyte retrieval or prior to the egg retrieval and the sample is frozen.
 Some physicians recommend freezing a sample as a “back-up” if problems arise in the production or quality of the sperm on the day of egg retrieval.

 If a patient is using donor sperm, it will be thawed at the time of the egg retrieval.
 The donor sperm must be collected and used in accordance with regulatory guidelines.